 Even with the imperfections of the US right now, this reading reminds us that we are blessed to be a part of this nation.

-First line: For the laughter of the children.
+First line: For the laughter of the children, for my own life breath.
 Last line: Thank You, God, for giving us all these.
-Amen…
+Amen.

 Good old Shonda Rhimes, who brought us Grey’s Anatomy and its star, Meredith Grey, that somewhat confounding character who brought us so many laughs, tears, and thoughtful moments like this one.